 insurance for surgical technicians

-Westwood will work with you to ensure your surgical technician clients have adequate coverage for every threat they could face.
+Westwood will work with you to ensure your surgical technician clients have the best possible insurance coverage for todays uncertain climate.

 General Liability Insurance

 Directors and Officers Liability (D&O) insurance